 reading 30 minutes a day

-Mom and Dad read to kids
+Mom and Dad read to kids-Our kids remember “the book” we read every summer together.

 kids checklists-chores and challenges they make up for themselves